-- Check gutters and rooftops for debris that can get into the rainwater harvesting system. - Inspect the area around the system to ensure it is not leaking and causing damage to the adjacent foundation. - Clear the screens, first flush diverters, and system of sediment and other debris. - Clear pipes when clogging occurs. - Provide algae, mosquito, and other vector control when required.
+- Check gutters and rooftops for debris that can get into the rainwater harvesting system. - Inspect the area around the system to ensure it is not leaking and causing damage to the adjacent foundation. - Clear the screens, first flush diverters, and system of sediment and other debris. - · Clear pipes when clogging occurs. - Provide algae, mosquito, and other vector control when required.

-Sand Filter/Underground Sand Filter
+Sand Filter

 Sand filters, also called filtration basins, are structural stormwater controls that capture and store runoff and pass it through a bed of filter sand.
 The facilities are multi-chamber structures that utilize a sediment forebay or sedimentation chamber, a sand bed for filter media, and often require an underdrain collection system.
 Sand filter designs are typically either a surface sand filter or a perimeter sand filter.
-Underground sand filters are a design variant that is located in an underground vault.

-- Above ground facilities consist of a sand filter media with an underdrain system. - Underground sand filters are typically used on highly impervious sites of 1 acre or less. - Surface sand filters typically require 2 to 6 feet of head. - The maximum drainage area for a surface sand filter is 10 acres. - The maximum drainage area for a perimeter sand filter is 2 acres. - The maximum drainage area for an underground sand filter is 5 acres. - Clay or sandy soils may require a pretreatment device for above ground facilities; otherwise any soil type can be utilized. - In order to provide water quantity control, other best management practices are required.
+- The facility consists of a sand filter media with an underdrain system. - Sand filters typically require 2 to 6 feet of head. - The maximum drainage area for a surface sand filter is 10 acres. - The maximum drainage area for a perimeter sand filter is 2 acres. - Clay or sandy soils may require a pretreatment device; otherwise any soil type can be utilized. - In order to provide water quantity control, other best management practices are required. - The selected site should not have a grade above 6%.

-- Sand filters are applicable to small drainage areas. - Highly impervious areas can be drained to sand filters for pollutant removal. - Underground sand filters have a high pollutant removal capability. - Sand filters have good retrofit capacity. - Sand filters can be used in hotspot areas. - Typically, less space is required for a sand filter than for other facilities.
+- · Sand filters are applicable to small drainage areas. - Highly impervious areas can be drained to sand filters for pollutant removal. - · Sand filters have good retrofit capacity. - Sand filters can be used in hotspot areas. - Typically, less space is required for a sand filter than for other facilities.

-- There are high maintenance requirements associated with sand filters (above and below ground). - Sand filters are not recommended in areas with high sediment content loads or in clay/silt runoff areas. - Relative to other best management practices, sand filters are relatively costly. - There is a potential for odor problems to arise with sand filters.
+- There are high maintenance requirements associated with sand filters. - Sand filters are not recommended in areas with high sediment content loads or in clay/silt runoff areas. - Relative to other best management practices, sand filters are relatively costly. - There is a potential for odor problems to arise with sand filters.